 Time to Completion

-(see "Transfer Credits" below and the Graduate Center's Admissions FAQ page for information about how to may affect Time to Completion)
+- See "Transfer Credits" below and the Graduate Center's Admissions FAQ page for information about Time to Completion

 Financial support is based primarily on merit, as determined by factors such as academic credentials (GRE, undergrad GPA) prior to enrollment, and progress in meeting requirements, research productivity, and course grades after enrollment.
 Additional factors (e.g., service to the Program and need) may be considered.
 Decisions about financial aid are made by the Admissions and Awards Committee in accordance with guidelines set by the Executive Committee.